Shashank-Shyam-Sunder/Simple-Python-CLI-AI-Chat-Bot-Hyperskill-Project/README.md

 # Simple Python CLI Chat

 A minimal, ready-to-run command‑line chatbot powered by the OpenAI Chat Completions API.
-This project includes two scripts:
+This project contains one main script:
-- simple_cli_AI_chatbot.py — Interactive multi‑turn mode with a simple tool/function and token cost reporting.
+- simple_cli_AI_chatbot.py — Interactive multi‑turn chatbot with function calling capability and token cost reporting.
-- Simple Python CLI Chat/task/main.py — Single‑turn example that sends one prompt and prints the assistant’s reply and approximate cost.

-The scripts use the OpenAI Python SDK, load your API key from a local .env file, and (in this template) talk to a proxy base URL provided for the course environment.
+The script uses the OpenAI Python SDK, loads your API key from a local .env file, and by default connects to a proxy base URL provided for the course environment (but can be configured to use OpenAI directly).

 ## Features